danmou/onenote_export/README.md

 # All matrix-related notes in the 'Linear Algebra' section of the 'Math' notebook.
 python onenote_export.py --select 'math/linear algebra/*matrix*'
 ```
-Select is case insensitive and supports wildcards.
+Select is case-insensitive and supports wildcards.

 ## Output
 The notebooks will each become a subdirectory of the `output` folder, with further subdirectories